JuanLealTec/python-refresher/docs/08_nested_multiple_conditionals.md

     # 2. Decision Sequence: Check the highest scholarship threshold first
     if average >= 95:
         # 3. Output: Excellence awarded
+        print("Excellence Scholarship")
+    elif average >= 90:
+        # 4. You can add as many elif blocks as needed for more categories
+        print("Honor Scholarship")
-        print("Excellence Scholarship") # Example Output: Excellence Scholarship elif average >= 85:
+    elif average >= 85:
-        # 4. Output: Check the next threshold only if the previous was False
+        # 5. This is only checked if the previous conditions were False
-        print("Academic Scholarship") # Example Output: Academic Scholarship
+        print("Academic Scholarship")
     else:
-        # 5. Output: Executes if all preceding conditions were False
+        # 6. Output: Executes if all preceding conditions were False
-        print("No Scholarship") # Example Output: No Scholarship
+        print("No Scholarship")
     ```

     Explanation: